 In my buddhist environment, people became used to seeing me talking and participating.
-I’m aware now that although I have experienced personal challenges with meetings, that these are structured environments, meetings are respectful (generally), timed, planned and topics are discussed in advance.
+I’m aware now that although I have experienced personal challenges with meetings, that these are “structured” environments, meetings are respectful (generally), timed, planned and topics are agreed and prepared in advance.
 I tend to feel relaxed and enjoy being in such a supportive environment and feel energised by the time the meeting finishes.

-I continued to chant, reflect on myself and maintain my buddhist practise – and wondering why I also continued to struggle and feel socially inept.
-Making efforts to be helpful, smiling and upbeat were my personal contribution and, I assumed, would eventually become a natural habit.
+I continued to chant, reflect on myself and maintain my buddhist practise – and continued questioning why I still struggled so much with relationships and felt socially inept.
+Making efforts to be helpful, smiling and upbeat were my personal contribution and, I assumed, successful relationships would eventually become a natural habit.

-In 35 years of practise, the habit to not give up and be helpful has strengthened within me, but the social ineptitude seems worse than ever!
+In 35 years of practise, the habit to not give up and to enjoy helping others has strengthened within me, but the social ineptitude seems worse than ever!

 I have continued to challenge my limitations – attempting to break through that “wall”.
-As an adult I also started to become increasingly anxious as familiar people around me have become critical and frustrated when I don’t respond as expected or remain non-resposive to certain expectations of behaviour.
+As an adult I also started to become increasingly anxious as familiar people around me have grown critical and frustrated when I don’t respond as expected or remain non-resposive to certain expectations of behaviour.

-Most of the time – in structured environments like work – my communication strengths have outshone my communication weaknesses.
+Most of the time – in other structured environments like work – my communication strengths have outshone my communication weaknesses.
 I have always avoided mentioning personal weaknesses to friends and colleagues.
-Not wanting to expose ‘imperfections’.
+Not wanting to expose ‘imperfections’ or differences.
 I wanted to avoid potential judgements that could affect my job, to cause others to think less of me or feel ashamed that I was not ‘changing’ into someone who was more likeable.

-Learning about my autism identity has given me the courage to mention that my way of thinking may be different – should the need arise.
-I’m beginning to understand the masking and withdrawal that has been part of my behaviour and I am learning to use phrases like, for example, ‘Oh, sometimes I need time to think before answering’.
+Learning about my autism identity has recently given me the courage to mention that my way of thinking may be different – should the need arise.
+I’m beginning to understand the ‘masking’ and ‘withdrawal’ that has been part of my behaviour and I am learning to use phrases like, for example; ‘Oh, sometimes I need time to think before answering’.

-I can say focussed interests ‘are one of my “things”‘ and embrace some of my quirky interests instead of trying to hide them.
-I can ask for the thread of the discussion to be repeated because I missed it.
+Additionally, I now recognised that focussed interests ‘are one of my “things”‘ and embrace some of my quirky interests instead of trying to hide them.
+I’m finding ways to ask for the thread of the discussion to be repeated because I missed it.

 Criticism is difficult.
 I find personal criticism still hurts in as much the same way as when I was a child.
-I find job-based criticism much easier, because to me, it means it’s an opportunity to develop expertise and to see and reap the measurable benefits in my work.
+I find job-based criticism much easier, because to me, it means it’s an opportunity to develop expertise and reap the measurable benefits in my work.

 Having the courage and learning how to question and listen to others’ points should work both ways in a social setting or equal relationship.
 For someone with an autistic brain, I have learnt this type of communication is better if it is a communication of ‘facts’ rather than complex ‘feelings’.

-According to the teachings of Buddhism, everything around us, including work and family relationships, is the reflection of our inner lives.
-Everything is perceived through the self and alters according to the individual’s inner state of life.
+According to the teachings of Buddhism, everything around us, including work and family relationships, is ‘a reflection of our inner lives’.
+Everything, including communication is perceived through the uniqueness of the self and ‘alters’ according to the individual’s spiritual heart.